-.

-FORM 1 Mediator: Observer / PPC /Manager/ Mentor / Date:
+FORM 1 Mediator: Observer / PPC Date:

-PRE-MEDIATION Co-mediator: Case no.
+PRE-MEDIATION /Manager/ Mentor / Co-mediator: Case no.

 Process Management

 Make initial contact with parties

 Identify issues for mediation

 Screen for safety and suitability

 Determine: - information required from whom - who should attend the meeting

 Ensure child's or young person's views are incorporated appropriately

 Explore the active participation of the child or young person in mediation

 Establish informed consent

 Ensure timescales in the Regulations are met

 Organise meeting date, time, venue as required by the service

 Ensure the mediation is accessible to those with specific needs as far as possible

 Inform participants

 Prepare for obvious sticking points

 Maintain accurate records as required by the service

 Skills and Knowledge

 Engage effectively with all parties

 Build trust and rapport

 Listen actively: reflect, summarise, show understanding, clarify

 Explain mediation process, principles, mediator role

 Apply confidentiality appropriately

 Demonstrate impartiality at all times

 Challenge appropriately

 Give information about SEND Tribunal and Code of Practice

 Signpost where necessary

-FORM 2 Mediator: Observer / PPC /Manager/ Mentor / Co-mediator: Date: Case no.
+FORM 2 Mediator: Observer / PPC /Manager/ Mentor / Co-mediator: Date:

-MEDIATION
+MEDIATION , Case no.

 Process Management

 Arrive punctually to prepare room / online environment

 Carry appropriate forms

 Conduct pre-meetings as required

 Establish arena (incl. ground rules)

 Manage introductions

 Clarify confidentiality

 Establish issues for each party and agree a mutual agenda

 Allow time for issues to be explored

 Ensure a child or young person is supported & the mediation is accessible to them

 Assist in the identification and evaluation of potential options

 Build and secure agreement

 Manage time

 Offer breaks as appropriate

 Use separate meetings effectively

 Confirm outcome & next steps

 Issue of mediation certificate

 End mediation if necessary

 Close positively

-FORM 2 Mediator: Co-mediator / PPC /Manager/ Mentor: Date:

-MEDIATION 1 st / 2 nd / 3 rd Observation
+FORM 2 MEDIATION Mediator: Co-mediator / PPC /Manager/ Mentor: Date: 1 st / 2 nd / 3 rd Observation

 Skills and Knowledge

 Engage effectively with all parties

 Create a safe environment:

 Positive welcome Offer reassurance Explain what will happen Show confidence Listen actively: reflect, summarise, show understanding, clarify

 Ensure all have opportunity to speak

 Ensure the views of the child or young person are considered and understood

 Facilitate constructive exchange

 Build understanding

 Manage interruptions & high conflict

 Acknowledge emotion

 Address power imbalance

 Navigate through the process

 Maintain impartiality

 Challenge appropriately

 Reality test proposals

 Apply knowledge of SEND context

 Work within an ethical framework

 Agree confidentiality and how it is to be applied in this situation

 Write clear SMART agreement

-FORM 3 Mediator: Observer / PPC /Manager/ Date:
+FORM 3 Mediator: Observer / PPC /Manager/ Mentor / Co-mediator: Date:

-POST-MEDIATION Mentor / Co-mediator: Case no.
+POST-MEDIATION Case no.

 Process Management

 Send out final agreements or other paperwork in a timely way

 Complete case records

 Close file

 Skills and Knowledge

 Communicate clearly with all parties and ensure the process is accessible

 Clear feedback to service

 Close case in a timely manner

 De-brief and Supervision

 Key strengths

 Key breakthrough points

 Key challenges and learning points

 Discussion of outcome

 Identification of

-Skills gaps Knowledge gaps Plan for meeting learning needs
+Skills gapsKnowledge gapsPlan for meeting learning needs

-1

-FORM 4 Mediator:

-cation to be a PPC /Manager/I Mentor:

-GISTERED Date:

-IVI EDIATOR

-- al Educational and Disability

-requirec Mediato ed the necessa y experience e to practise as a SEND

-Please c omplete the detai is below to con firm that all i requirements ar e met:

-Foundation Train Date of training: - n (minimum 4 ning Provide •

-Specialised Traini Date of training: - liation (minin ning Provider

-Casework (minim um 16 hours)

-Dates No. of hours

-Observations

-Co-mediation -

-Assessed role pl ay (if required) -

-Lead mediator

-٥ Reflection on Pra ctice (minimum 3 hours) Ţ

-Completed online e test on SEND l egal framewo ork

-Personal Develop ment Plan (com pleted with a a PPC / SMP)
+FORM 4 Mediator: Application to be a PPC /Manager/Mentor: REGISTERED Date: MEDIATOR Special Educational Needs and Disability This is to certify that name of mediator has successfully completed the required training and gained the necessary experience to practise as a SEND Mediator.
+Please complete the details below to confirm that all requirements are met: ☐ Foundation Training in Mediation (minimum 40 hours) Date of training: Training Provider: ☐ Specialised Training in SEND Mediation (minimum 12 hours) Date of training: Training Provider ☐ Casework (minimum 16 hours) No. of hours Dates Observations Co-mediation Assessed role play (if required) Lead mediator ☐ Reflection on Practice (minimum 3 hours) Completed online test on SEND legal framework Personal Development Plan (completed with a PPC / SMP) Please confirm that you are submitting the following with your application: